 Select auto adjust to let OneAttension to optimize the camera parameters.
 You can also fine tune the parameters manually.
+The camera parameters window also displays the camera angle.

 Some cameras have more than one camera mode that can be used.
 You can choose which mode to use in the drop-down menu.
 Each mode has its own camera parameters, so you need to change the parameters for each mode separately.